pokarats/CoDER/README.md

-# WIP: Graph Structures in Knowledge-Aware Multi-Label Classification for Healthcare Data
+# Towards Understanding Graph Structures in Medical Codes Classification
 This project contains code and documentation for all experiments related to thesis work on exploring graph structures in knowledge-aware ICD coding task on the MIMIC-III dataset.
 The task is set up as a multi-label classification problem.

-**WIP:DISCLAIMER:**
-- While Work is in progress (WIP) not all information is up-to-date or accurate.
-- Ignore any instructions in here until further notice.
-- the only things being updated at the moment are the todo's/developer's notes

 ## Requirements